 This is a good opportunity to see how well you’re serving your market.
 If your ideal audience and your actual audience are too far separated, you might want to re evaluate your marketing plan.

-You’ll want to gather data in generally-homogenous groups, but what those groups are is up to you.
+You’ll want to gather data in generally-homogeneous groups, but what those groups are is up to you.
 Depending on your market, you might divide it by job title, age, relationship status, company size, or industries that use your product.

 It’s important to not limit the number of personas you use, but don’t over segment your audience either.
 You want to look for groups that have similar buying patterns and product/service needs.

-2- Personal Templates
+2- Persona Templates

 Be mindful to make the persona template as usable as possible — you will, after all, be using these to guide your marketing strategy and content.
 This means that beyond demographics, you’ll want to focus on USPs, Motives, and Pain Points.